 The ten Training in Mission (TIM) participants left Fiji on 8 September to continue the programme in Kiribati until 23 September.
 The Kiribati leg of the Programme is hosted by one of the CWM’s member-churches, Kiribati Uniting Church (KUC).

 Kiribati is one of the Pacific island countries that is living with the blunt reality of the effects of the climate change because of rising sea levels, floods and drought.
-Some scientists believe that Kiribati’s chain of thirty-three atolls and islands, which stand just metres above sea level, could be
+Some scientists believe that Kiribati’s chain of thirty-three atolls and islands, which stand just metres above sea level, could be uninhabitable as early as 2030 and some of may be submerged under the sea and disappear within this century.

 The TIM participants’ two weeks’ exposure in Kiribati, will bring them closer to the reality of climate change as they live with the people from the atoll communities of Betio and Abaiang where they will witness firsthand how climate change affects the lives of the Kiribati people.